- Home

 Side effects of immunotherapy and targeted therapy

-Side effects for these treatments vary depending on the particular drug that is used, but can include swelling, weight gain, fatigue, pain, and depression, all of which may affect your desire for or ability to have sex.
-Your doctor will explain if you need to use protection during sex after having these therapies.
+Side effects for these treatments vary depending on the particular drug that is used, but can include swelling, weight gain, fatigue, pain, and depression, all of which may affect your libido or ability to have sex.
+Your doctor will explain if you need to use barrier protection, such as condoms, during sex if you are having these treatments.

 For more on this, see Immunotherapy and Targeted therapy.